An American Woman Is Facing Defamation Charges For Allegedly Calling German Police Officers "Nazis"

 A baggage handler overheard her, she said, and called the police back over to the screening area and told them she had called them Nazis.

-Fair was taken into custody and brought to a police office, where, according to the German federal police press release, "local State Police started a preliminary investigation on suspicion of defamation."
+Fair was taken into custody and brought to a police office, where, according to the German Federal Police press release, "local State Police started a preliminary investigation on suspicion of defamation."
 She had to pay $260 for "anticipated costs of the legal proceedings" before she was able to continue her trip to Istanbul, Turkey.

 Germany has strict defamation and anti-hate crime laws.
 "What is illegal is what German law refers to as 'hurting someone's honor' — in this sense, meaning somebody's worth or hurting someone's reputation through verbal abuse.
 Violating this principle constitutes slander," according to German broadcaster Deutsche Welle.